 Individual rules cover the safety requirements for individual cargo.

 Section 392.9 provides the safety rules and regulations for inspection of cargo and securing loads on big rigs.
-Truck drivers must assure themselves that the cargo was properly distributed and adequately secured and the cargo does not interfere with the driving of the rig.
+Truck drivers must assure themselves that the cargo was properly distributed and adequately secured and that the cargo does not interfere with the rig’s driving.

 https://www.fmcsa.dot.gov/regulations/title49/section/392.9